 One award worth $5000.00, is intended to provide a student with 15 weeks (20 hours/week) of research-based activity during the May 1 - August 30 period.

 The award is open to full-time undergraduate students enrolled in the Faculty of Kinesiology, Sport, and Recreation who are entering their second, third, or fourth year and who achieved a minimum GPA of 3.0.
 The student must have completed at least 30 credits but no more than 90 credits (plus or minus 6 credits).

 The award is tenable only once in a student’s undergraduate career.

 How to Apply

 Interested students are responsible for finding a supervisor who will agree to support their proposed research activities and complete PART III of the application form.

-Dr. Nick Holt, Associate Dean (Research)
+Dr. Tanya Berry, Associate Dean (Research)